jprjr/docker-ubuntu-stack/postfix/README.md

 * `SMTP_HOSTNAME` - Set an explicit hostname for Postfix to use.

 * `SYSLOG_HOST` - Forward all syslog messages to a host

+* `SKIP_POSTFIX_SETUP` - Everytime the container starts, the setup is recreated from scrach using environment variables.
+Setting this to anything (0, 1, whatever) will keep that step from happening.